-The Mother breathes into life after the Maiden, at the Full Moon.
-And she rises within, during the ovulatory phase of a woman’s menstruation cycle.
+The mother breathes into life after the maiden, and as a Moon archetype, the mother corresponds with the Full Moon.
 This makes sense – as the ovaries release an egg, this same “ripeness” is expressed externally too.

 The Mother Archetype is glowing.